 Meet Our Staff Here

-The Youth and Family Psychotherapy Service is established under the umbrella of M. Gorman Psychological Associates at William James College.
+Youth and Family Psychotherapy Services is established under the umbrella of M. Gorman Psychological Associates at William James College.

 YFPS is located at William James College.
 The address is 1 Wells Avenue, Newton, MA.
 The offices are on the 4th floor.
 To address ongoing COVID-19 social distancing guidelines, we currently deliver our services virtually via Zoom Video Communications.
 To utilize Zoom for video conferences, families must have a computer, tablet, or phone with a working internal or external microphone and camera.
 For those families without access to Zoom or for those for whom it is clinically indicated, we also offer a limited number of in-person appointments.

 Multi-Family Dialectical Behavior Therapy Skills Training Group